-

 circle graphs, including part-to-whole and part-to-part comparisons

-• Measurement and data.
+and equivalents.
+Readiness Standard - Measurement and data.
 The student applies mathematical process

 standards to use statistical representations to analyze data.